You can get a guide to public benefits and services available to immigrant New Yorkers.

 By Phone

-If you are an asylum seeker who has just arrived in New York City, you can get free and confidential help at the Asylum Seeker Resource Navigation Center.
+Asylum seekers who have just arrived in New York City can get free and confidential help.
+This help is available at the Asylum Seeker Resource Navigation Center.

-Learn more on the Asylum Seeker Resource Navigation Center page.
+Learn more on the Asylum Seeker Resources page.

 Was this information helpful?
 Yes No